What Is CMX Cable?

 Looking to install cable outdoors or areas exposed to weather conditions?
 Well when it comes to ethernet cables you have many choices.
 The great things about copper cables is that they come in many different forms.
 Pretty much anywhere you want to install a cable there is a specific type suitable for it.
 From inside the walls, to areas with air flow and even locations directly exposed by sun there is a jacket type for it.
 The most popular outdoor cable is CMX cable and in this blog post we will go over what is cmx cable?

 CMX cable is a type of twisted pair ethernet cable that has an outdoor rated jacket.
 It is used to create data transmissions to your network devices and can also be run to security systems.
 The CMX jacket gives the cable the ability to be installed outside in harsh environments such as sun (UV protection) and rain.
 The jacket material for CMX ethernet cable is Polyethylene (PE).
-This type of material is stronger and more durable than other types such as CM Communications or CMR Riser rating which give it the ability to last outdoors.
+This type of material has high impact protection and is more durable than other types such as CM Communication cable , CMR Riser cable, or CMP Plenum cable.
 It is suitable for outdoor use in the sun or rain.
 The great thing about outdoor cable is also the ability to be directly buried.
 With its stronger jacket it gives the cable the functionality to be buried or trenched underground and out of sight.
 Making this cable perfect for installs between commercial buildings, on the side of your house or in your backyard.

 CMX cable is constructed to be waterproof.
 It can be placed outdoor facing damp conditions that can come from early mornings or rain.
 It gives it the ability to be waterproof with its Polyethylene (PE) jacket.
 Inside CMX cables there are also other ways that can help water proof your ethernet cable.

 Water Blocking Tape

 Water blocking tape can be used inside the cables structure to wrap around the individual pairs.
 This tape helps in concealing the copper wires from any extra moisture.